Did someone say Gluten-Free Gingerbread Donuts? Tender, fluffy donuts with hints of ginger, cinnamon, and cloves – the ultimate gingerbread treat.

 They are coated in a cocoa-powdered sugar mixture, bringing some of my favorite flavors together.

 Just a warning in advance, they are quit addicting.
 After you polish off the first one, you may find yourself inadvertently reaching for a second.

+And a third.
 It’s best to share these delightful Gluten-Free Gingerbread Donuts.

 For the donuts: